ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends_tests.rst

 Testing Without Using Tests Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While even using hypothesis, there are some cases in which we do :code:`test_values=False` for example, we have a function add_noise() and we call it on x and we try to assert (we interally use assert np.all_close) that the result from torch backend matches tensorflow the test will always fail, because the function add_noise() depends on a random seed internally that we have no control over, what we change is only how we test for equality, in which in that case
+While even using hypothesis, there are some cases in which we set :code:`test_values=False` for example, we have a function add_noise() and we call it on x and we try to assert (we interally use assert np.all_close) that the result from torch backend matches tensorflow the test will always fail, because the function add_noise() depends on a random seed internally that we have no control over, what we change is only how we test for equality, in which in that case